Who is Mark Kelly, and why is the US senator accused of ‘sedition’?

 While all six lawmakers served in the military or intelligence agencies, Kelly is the only person to have formally retired from the military, meaning he can still be recalled for active duty or face a court martial for misconduct.

-What has Kelly said?
+What has Kelly said about the action against him?

 In a post on X on Monday, Kelly wrote that he had “sworn an oath to the Constitution in 1986”.